-You have the right to protection from any kind of exploitation (being
+You have the right to protection from any kind of exploitation (being taken advantage of).

 Article 38 You have the right to protection and freedom from war.
 Children under 15 cannot be forced to go into the army or take part in war